hammerheim-game/hammerheim-rules/3-equipment.md

 Prepare Shot: The Hand-Held Mortar must be reloaded after firing, so may only be fired every other turn.
-Save Modifier: Hand-Held Mortar are even better at penetrating armour than their Strength value of 4 suggests.
-A model wounded by a Hand-Held Mortar must take its armour save with a -2 modifier.
+Save Modifier: Hand-Held Mortar are even better at penetrating armor than their Strength value of 4 suggests.
+A model wounded by a Hand-Held Mortar must take its armor save with a -2 modifier.
 Scatter: If the warrior misses his roll to hit, the shot will land 2D6” in a random direction (determined using a Warhammer